 It's a shift that Chad Rosen says is winning over farmers, including former tobacco growers.
 On top of the increasing visibility of the crop and its many offshoots, he says more and more people are testing out products they might once have avoided due to its association with marijuana.

-"Maybe their wife, their uncle, their son, their brother or sister has enjoyed the effects of starting to use CBD or hemp seeds in their morning breakfast and whatever it is, it's continued to reverse the negative stigma of hemp and normalized it to the degree that more producers are getting off the sidelines," he adds.
+"Maybe their wife, their uncle, their son, their brother or sister has enjoyed the effects of starting to use hemp seeds in their morning breakfast and whatever it is, it's continued to reverse the negative stigma of hemp and normalized it to the degree that more producers are getting off the sidelines," he adds.

 The pro-hemp trend may not be universally celebrated, however.